Structure in Chemistry

 Why does coal contain all of those elements found in living things?
 Coal forms from the compression of organic material over geological time scales.
 Most of the atoms present in that organic material are still present in the coal.

 Coal and humus are not exactly network solids.
+They may be considered to be composed of individual molecules, but those molecules are very large, and the molecules within the material differ from each other.
+Coal and humus are thus mixtures rather than pure solids.
 What fullerenes have in common with network solids is a regular, crystalline pattern of covalent bonds extended across the solid, but they are limited in size.
 Coal and humus demonstrate an opposite case: they do not have a limited size and their bonded networks can extend seemingly endlessly, but there is nothing regular or repeating about their structure.
-Instead, these materials are "amorphous" extended solids.
+Instead, these materials are "amorphous" extended solids or macromplecular solids.

 This site is written and maintained by Chris P. Schaller, Ph.D., College of Saint Benedict / Saint John's University (with contributions from other authors as noted).
 It is freely available for educational use.